U.S. News Rankings

-The student-faculty ratio at SUNY College of Agriculture and Technology--Cobleskill is 21:1, and the school has 30.9 percent of its classes with fewer than 20 students.
-The most popular majors at SUNY College of Agriculture and Technology--Cobleskill include: Agriculture, Agriculture Operations, and Related Sciences; Business, Management, Marketing, and Related Support Services; Natural Resources and Conservation; Family and Consumer Sciences/Human Sciences; and Liberal Arts and Sciences, General Studies and Humanities.
-The average freshman retention rate, an indicator of student satisfaction, is 75.5 percent.
+The student-faculty ratio at SUNY College of Agriculture and Technology--Cobleskill is 19:1, and the school has 20.2 percent of its classes with fewer than 20 students.
+The most popular majors at SUNY College of Agriculture and Technology--Cobleskill include: Agriculture, Agriculture Operations, and Related Sciences; Natural Resources and Conservation; Business, Management, Marketing, and Related Support Services; Personal and Culinary Services; and Education.
+The average freshman retention rate, an indicator of student satisfaction, is 75.3 percent.

 |Student gender distribution|